ppadovani/KibanaNestedSupportPlugin/README.md

 ![Discover Nested](kibana-nested/discover-nested.png)

 Arrays/Lists of nested objects are shown in a scrollable list.
+If an index contains nested objects, but is not marked as nested, the structured viewer will behave as the eisting table viewer.

 ---